alexedwards/blogish/README.md

 # Blogish

-Blogish is a tiny and powerful blogging engine, wrapped up in a Rubygem.
-It supports markdown-based entries, RSS feeds and syntax highlighting.
+Blogish is a neat and simple blogging engine, wrapped up in a Rubygem.
+It supports markdown-based entries and syntax highlighting.

 It aims to provide the functions you need to create and display entries, but without dictating site layout or design.
 That makes it well suited for situations where you want to incorporate a simple blog into an pre-existing site.